onflow/flow-101-quest/README.md

 Enter an account name: hero
 ```

-> 💡You can pick any name, we are trying to keep the instructions in line with your experience.
+> 💡 You can pick any name, we are trying to keep the instructions in line with your experience.
 If you would decide to name your account differently, please use that name everywhere we refer to `hero` account and address.

 #### 3. Set your network to Flow Testnet